-^aSee George R. Davies, "The Logarithmic Curve of Distribution," Journal of the American Statistical Association, December, 1925, vol. xx, pp. 467-480.
-Dr. Thorp has adopted Professor Davies' method in making the chart on this page.
+1See George R. Davies, "The Logarithmic Curve of Distribution," Journal of the American Statistical Association, December, 1925, vol. xx, pp. 467-480.
+Dr. Thorp has adopted Professor Davies' method in making the chart which follows.

-pendent of each other.
+"When the cycles now running in our 17 countries are ended, the new batch of observations promises to modify the distribution of Chart V somewhat.
+Five years have already elapsed since the latest recession in three of our countries, and six years in seven countries. normal curve, the durations of business cycles may be regarded as the net resultants of a multitude of factors which are largely independent of each other.
 If there is any dominant factor or set of factors, which tends to produce cycles of uniform duration, its influence is greatly modified by a host of other factors combined in ways which vary endlessly.
-This conclusion has an important bearing upon the theory of business cycles and the methods by which that theory may be improved.4
+This conclusion has an important bearing upon the theory of business cycles and the methods by which that theory may be improved.

-7. Regarding the relative duration of the several phases which make up business cycles, the annals yield certain fragmentary, but significant. results.
+6. Regarding the relative duration of the several phases which make up business cycles, the annals yield certain fragmentary, but significant, results.

-As we interpret them on the basis of current business reports, the phases of recession and revival are relatively brief.5 Put together. they account for only one-quarter of the duration of business cycles on the average.
+As we interpret them, the phases of recession and revival are relatively brief.
+Put together, they account for only one-quarter of the duration of business cycles on the average.
 Of the remaining three-quarters, the prosperous phase occupies a somewhat longer time than the phase of depression.
 But the ratio of months of prosperity to months of depression varies widely from country to country, and within any country it varies widely from cycle to cycle.
-Consequently, the average ratios an-
+Consequently, the average ratios approach stability only when long periods of time and many countries are included.
+Perhaps the most significant figures are those for the United States and England in 1790-1925, and for all our 17 countries in 1890-1913.
+These three results come out respectively 1.50, 1.11 and 1.08 years of prosperity per year of depression.